-This process actually brings heating systems to somewhat self-balance within reason, otherwise all the water flow would move around the first circuit and no movement of water would reach any of the other emitters/radiators.
+This process actually brings heating systems to somewhat self-balance within reason, otherwise, all the water flow would move around the first circuit and no movement of water would reach any of the other emitters/radiators.

 Understanding the link between pressure and flow is not necessary for balancing.
-However having a grasp of what is happening in the system when you balance will help with later on this article and for future posts.
+However having a grasp of what is happening in the system when you balance will help later in this article and for future posts.
 For any fixed system, flow rate and pressure (or pressure difference) are joined at the hip.

-In other words, the higher the pressure differential created either side of the pump, the higher the flow rate you will have around the system.
+In other words, the higher the pressure differential created on either side of the pump, the higher the flow rate you will have around the system.
 Conversely, the higher the flow rate you have the higher the pressure loss (or pressure differential) across the system.
 Pressure loss and pressure differential are almost one and the same.

-If you reduce the resistance across a system or circuit by increasing the pipework size for example you will be able to have the same flow rate, for a lower Differential pressure, or dP.
+If you reduce the resistance across a system or circuit by increasing the pipework size for example you will be able to have the same flow rate, for lower Differential pressure, or dP.

 By adding restrictions (closing valves or making pipework smaller or longer) you will need to increase the dP across the circuit to obtain the same flow rate.

-When you balance a heating system you are effectively making the resistance across each radiator circuit the same as the radiator circuit the furthest away and/or with the most resistance when it’s receiving it’s full required flow rate.
+When you balance a heating system you are effectively making the resistance across each radiator circuit the same as the radiator circuit the furthest away and/or with the most resistance when it's receiving its full required flow rate.

-Below we have a much exaggerated example of the pressure differentials in an unbalanced larger system, say a 5/6 bed house.
+Below we have a much-exaggerated example of the pressure differentials in an unbalanced larger system, say a 5/6 bed house.

 You can see that to get the correct amount of flow through the boiler (DT20) and system we require a differential pressure of 4 meters head.

 All the lockshields on this system are currently wide open.
 There are 2 interesting differentials to look at here, the dP across the circuit, and the dP across the radiator.
-The radiators nearer the boiler have a much higher pressure differential either side than the ones further away, and so these have a much higher flow rate than required.
+The radiators nearer the boiler have a much higher pressure differential on either side than the ones further away, and so these have a much higher flow rate than required.
 Because the higher the pressure differential, the higher the flow rate.

-C has 1 meter head pressure difference across it and has the correct amount of flow
+C has 1-meter head pressure difference across it and has the correct amount of flow

 D+E would have too little flow and a very narrow pressure differential of 0.5 and 0.2.